From bike riding to bird watching, boating and bass fishing, to wine tasting and hot springs, come explore Lake County outdoors.

 Hikes on Mt.
 Konocti

 At 4,200 feet, Mt.
 Konocti towers over Clear Lake, and access to its two main peaks is now available through recent acquisition and creation of Mt.
-Konocti County Park.
+Konocti County Park (website currently out of service, see Biking below).
 Hiking is mostly on gently sloping service roads from the parking area to the top.
 Check out the web site for hiking information and directions.

 There are two first-rate state parks in the County.
 Clearlake State Park is located off Soda Bay Road in Kelseyville and offers oak-shaded camp sites, an interpretive center, a marina, a swimming beach, great birding and trails through the oak woodlands.

 Anderson Marsh State Park features the extensive wetlands around the Lake exit into Cache Creek near the town of Clearlake.
 Well-maintained trails lead to excellent birding opportunities.
 The park headquarters in the old Anderson ranch house is well worth the visit.